- Home

 What if I am in a same-sex relationship?

-It is important to feel that your sexuality is respected when discussing how cancer treatment will affect you.
+It’s important you feel your sexuality is respected when discussing how cancer treatment will affect you.
 Your medical team should be able to openly discuss your needs and support you through treatment.
-Try to find a doctor who helps you feel at ease talking about sexual issues and relationship concerns.
+Try to find a doctor who you can talk to about sex and relationship concerns.

-If you have a partner, encourage them to come to medical appointments with you.
-This will show your doctor who’s important to you and will mean your partner can be included in discussions and treatment plans. and treatment plans.
+If you have a partner, encourage them to come to appointments with you.
+This will show your doctor who’s important to you and will mean your partner can be included in discussions and treatment plans.

 You can contact the Prostate Cancer Foundation of Australia (PCFA) on 1800 22 00 99 for a free copy of their information resource for LGBTIQA+ people.
 PCFA also has a gay, bisexual, transgender support group.